7 Start-up Tasks for Forming an Entity

 - Choose an entity type.
 Will you form a corporation, LLC, or LP?
 We assist in this choice.
 If you have a CPA we will work with them to determine the best tax reporting selection (i.e. S or C corporation or partnership taxation).
-We offer free consultations on choosing entity types.
-Get started by filling out the blue form on this page.
+We offer free consultations on choosing entity types. sign up for a free 15-minute consultation here.

 - Form the entity the right way.
 Corporate Direct’s mission is to provide you with all the documents and services you need to be fully protected.
 Form your entity with confidence!